malgorzataMielczarek/MdFilesMerger/README.md

 Wciśnij Enter aby wrócić do menu głównego lub Esc by zakończyć program.
 ```
-Just as in [previous view](#plain-text-table-of-contents-view) you can now close the program entirely by pressing **Esc** button or go back to [main menu](#main-menu-view) by pressing **Enter** button (or anything else except Esc).
+As in [previous view](#plain-text-table-of-contents-view) you can now completely close the program by pressing **Esc** button or return to [main menu](#main-menu-view) by pressing **Enter** button (or anything else other than Esc).

 ## Merged file menu view
-You will be transported to this view if you choose '4' in [main menu view](#main-menu-view).
-Here you will be able to change some settings of merged file before creating it.
-Just like in most views at the top you can find main directory path.
-Then there is view title and currently set merged file settings.
-You can set three values for merged file:
+You will be taken to this view if you choose '4' in the [main menu view](#main-menu-view).
+Here you will be able to change some settings of the merged file before it is created.
+As in most views, at the top, you can find the main directory path.
+Then there is the view title and the currently set merged file settings.
+You can change three settings for the merged file:
-1. merged file name (default value is in the `MERGE_FILE_NAME` `Program` class constant and is set to `"README.md"`),
+1. the filename of the merged file (the default value is in the `MERGE_FILE_NAME` constant of the `Program` class and is set to `"README.md"`),
-2. path of the directory in which merged file will be created (by default it is set to main directory path),
+2. path of the directory where the merged file will be created (by default it is set to main directory path),
-3. merged file title (default value is in the `MERGED_FILE_TITLE` `Program` class constant and is set to `"Kurs \"Zostań programistą ASP.NET\" - notatki"`).
+3. the title of the merged file (the default value is in the `MERGED_FILE_TITLE` constant of the `Program` class and is set to `"Kurs \"Zostań programistą ASP.NET\" - notatki"`).

-Currently set values for those settings are located after colons.
+The current values for these settings are after the colons.

-Beneath currently set values there is a menu, that allows you to change one of this settings.
-So if you want to change
+Below is a menu to change one of these settings.
+So if you want to change:
-1. merged file name write **_1_**, and you will be transported to [view](#merged-file-rename-view), that will allow you to do it
+1. the filename of the merged file, type **_1_**, and you will be taken to the [view](#merged-file-rename-view), which will allow you to do it
-2. path of the directory in which merged file will be created, write **_2_**, and you will be transported to [view](#merged-file-directory-change-view), that will allow you to do it
+2. the path of the directory, where the merged file will be created, type **_2_**, and you will be taken to the [view](#merged-file-directory-change-view), which will allow you to do it
-3. merged file title, write **_3_**, and you will be transported to [view](#merged-file-title-change-view), that will alow you to do just that.
+3. the title of the merged file, type **_3_**, and you will be taken to the [view](#merged-file-title-change-view), which is responsible for that.

-After changing any of those setting you will be transported back to this view, so don't worry, you can change all the settings that you want.
+After changing any of these settings, you will return to this view, so don't worry, you can change all the settings that you want.

-When all merged file settings have desired values, press **Enter** to create merged file.
-You will be transported to [merged file creation view](#merged-file-creation-view) and the file will be created in set directory.
+When all the merged file settings have desired values, press **Enter** to create the merged file.
+You will be taken to the [merged file creation view](#merged-file-creation-view) and the file will be created in the set directory.

-Example window view:
+An example window view:
 ```
 Katalog główny, w którym wyszukiwane są pliki do scalenia: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET